jonnonz1/nz-statute-book/acts/public/2004/secondhand-dealers-and-pawnbrokers-act-2004.md

   (b) supported by a statutory declaration; and
   (c) accompanied by the prescribed fee.
 (3) An application by an individual must be accompanied by 2 photographs of the applicant, authenticated in the prescribed manner, and must include the following information:
-  (a) the applicant's full name, residential address, and date of birth:
+  (a) the applicant’s full name, residential address, and date of birth:
   (b) the name under which the applicant engages in business:
   (c) the street address of the principal place of business used by the applicant for business purposes (unless the applicant is or proposes to be an itinerant secondhand dealer) and the street address of every other place of business used by the applicant:
   (d) the postal address (if any) used by the applicant for business purposes:
   (e) if the individual is in partnership, the full name and date of birth of every partner in the partnership:
   (f) any other prescribed matters.
 (4) An application by a company must include the following information:
-  (a) the applicant's name:
+  (a) the applicant’s name:
   (b) the registered address of the company:
   (c) the street address of the principal place of business used by the applicant for business purposes (unless the applicant is or proposes to be an itinerant secondhand dealer) and the street address of every other place of business used by the applicant:
   (d) the full name and date of birth of every person involved in the management of the company: